-Alistair Baldwin is a writer, comedian & improviser based in Naarm / Melbourne.
+Alistair Baldwin is a writer, comedian, thought leader, disabled ingenue and sometimes blonde based in Naarm / Melbourne.

-He has a Bachelor in Screenwriting (Honours) from the Victoria College of the Arts, with a creative focus in writing TV comedy and an academic focus in disability representation on Australian screens.
+He has a Bachelor in Screenwriting (Honours) from the Victoria College of the Arts, writing his final thesis on disability representation on Australian screens.

 Alistair has participated in the Film Victoria’s Talent Camp and has interned in Village Roadshow’s Acquisitions Department, writing coverage on incoming feature film scripts.
 He provides narrative development and joke writing services to projects across Australia – for various networks, SVOD platforms, apps and more famous comedians.

 He has been published by Metro Film, ACMI Ideas, un Magazine, Archer and more – selected works can be read here.
 He was Writer In Residence for Next Wave Festival in 2016, and was awarded a Wheeler Centre Hot Desk Fellowship.
 Alistair has a short story featured in the anthology Growing Up Disabled In Australia.